Wearing Seat Belts

 To Fasten a Belt

-- Ensure correct positioning of the seat (see Correct Driving Position).
+- Ensure correct positioning of the seat.
+See (see Correct Driving Position) for details on the correct position of the driver's seat.

 - Insert the latch plate into the buckle and press together until you hear a click indicating it is locked in place.